Robust Bell inequalities from communication complexity: Noise-resistant violations from communication bounds

 \section{Noise-resistant violations from communication bounds}

-Normalized Bell inequalities are naturally resistant to any local noise: if the observed distribution is $\tilde{\bp}=(1-\eps) \bp+\eps \bl$ for some $\bl\in\LL$, then $B(\tilde{\bp}) \geq (1-\eps) B(\bp) - \eps$ since $\abs{B(\bl)}\leq 1$.
+Normalized Bell inequalities are naturally resistant to any constant level of local noise in the sense that the value of the Bell functional can only decrease by constant additive and multiplicative terms.
+Indeed, if the observed distribution is $\tilde{\bp}=(1-\eps) \bp+\eps \bl$ for some $\bl\in\LL$, then $B(\tilde{\bp}) \geq (1-\eps) B(\bp) - \eps$ since $\abs{B(\bl)}\leq 1$.
 In inefficiency-resistant Bell inequalities, relaxing the absolute value leads to the possibility that $B(\bl)$ has a large negative value for some local $\bl$.
 (Indeed, such large negative values are inherent to large gaps between $\nu$ and $\eff$.)
-If this distribution were to be used as adversarial noise, then the observed distribution, $(1-\eps) \bp+\eps \bl$, would have a Bell value that could be much less than 1.
+If this distribution were used as adversarial noise, the observed distribution, $(1-\eps) \bp+\eps \bl$, could have a Bell value much smaller than $B(\bp)$.
 This makes inefficiency-resistant Bell inequalities susceptible to adversarial local noise.

-Our construction from Theorem~\ref{thm:existsBqeff} is susceptible to uniform noise since most of the time, the output is `A'.
-Uniform noise will disproportionately hit the non-`A' outputs, destroying the structure of the distribution.
-In Theorem~\ref{thm:uniform}, we show that our construction can be made resistant to uniform noise, by including a (possible) transcript from the protocol in the outputs.
-(Notice that this leads to a much larger output set.)
-Since the transcripts in our construction are teleportation measurements, they follow a uniform distribution, making the modified distribution resistant to uniform noise.
-The tolerance to noise comes from the error parameter in the classical communication lower bound.